metapolator/metapolator/Terminology.md

-Superness?
-Overshoot?
-Instance?
-We're describing the terminology below to shed some light onto some frequently used terms.

-### Metapolator

-A wordplay referring to Erik van Blokland's [Superpolator](http://superpolator.com/) and Pablo Impallari's [Simplepolator](http://www.impallari.com/projects/overview/simplepolator) interpolation font tools, and the font programming language [Metafont](http://en.wikipedia.org/wiki/Metafont)

-### UFO

-[Unified Font Object](http://unifiedfontobject.org/) font format for font-application interchange, used for loading and saving fonts in Metapolator.

-### Master

-A Master can be compared and interpolated with another Master along an axis.
+_This glossary is in alphabetic order; terms defined in the glossary are capitalized._

 ### Axis

-Distance between two masters, for example between `A` and `B`: `A ----- B`
+A line between two Masters, each point on which specifies an Instance created by interpolation.

 ### Instance

-A new font created at a certain position on an axis, or between multiple axes.
+A new font specified by a certain position on an Axis, or on multiple axes.

+### Master

+A font specified in a standard form suitable for interpolation.
+A Master can be compared and interpolated with another Master along an Axis.

+### Metapolator

+A [portmanteau](http://en.wikipedia.org/wiki/Portmanteau) wordplay referring on the one hand to Donald Knuth's font programming language [Metafont](http://en.wikipedia.org/wiki/Metafont), and on the other to Erik van Blokland's [Superpolator](http://superpolator.com/) and Pablo Impallari's [Simplepolator](http://www.impallari.com/projects/overview/simplepolator) font interpolation tools.

+### Parameters

+A characteristic, feature, or other measurable factor that can be used in the definition of a particular system.
+We use Parameters at various levels of abstraction to define fonts. _Global parameters_ are at the font level, for example _font size_. _Glyph parameters_ are at the glyph level, for example _glyph width_. _Point parameters_ are at the Point and curve level, for example the coordinate of a Point in a particular glyph.

 ### Point

 ![
 ](https://raw.github.com/metapolator/metapolator/gh-pages/images/curve.png)

-Depending on the nature of a [point](http://unifiedfontobject.org/versions/ufo1/glif.html), we can have a control-in and / or a control-out point.
-The direction of a path defines wheter its an 'in' or 'out' point.
+Depending on the nature of a [point](http://unifiedfontobject.org/versions/ufo1/glif.html), we can have a control-in and/or a control-out point.
+The direction of a path defines wheter it's an 'in' or 'out' point.
 In this example we have a curve point (orange) with a control-in (red) and control-out (green) point.
 The arrow indicates the curve direction.

-In the UFO its writen like this:
+This point is represented thus in UFO:

 ```
 <point x="340" y="65"/>